Cookies on the Gambling Commission website

 This month we are publishing further consumer research data collected via the Yonder online omnibus1.
 In previous waves, we used this survey to explore how people’s gambling behaviour (rather than participation) changed as a result of the initial lockdown period, including shifts to online gambling and whether changes have been maintained post-lockdown.

-How Covid-19 has affected consumers
+How coronavirus (COVID-19) has affected consumers

-The new consumer data reinforces how deep the impact of Covid-19 has been on people up and down the country.
+The new consumer data reinforces how deep the impact of coronavirus has been on people up and down the country.
 Large proportions of the population say they have experienced more stress (46%) and more boredom (43%) while a similar number say the amount of spare time they have has increased.
 Almost a fifth (18%) say the amount of conflict they have with others around them has increased since the pandemic hit.
 At the same time, comparatively few respondents indicated that they have experienced less of any of these effects (less than 10% for each item).

 The survey allows us to analyse whether there is a relationship between these broader impacts on consumers and their gambling behaviour.
 Interestingly, those who have gambled are no more likely than average to have experienced increased stress or conflict than non-gamblers.
 However, gamblers are more likely than non-gamblers to have experienced increased boredom and an increase in the amount of spare time they have, however we cannot determine the causality of this from the results.impacted over the next 3 months.
 Respondents were more likely to anticipate a decrease in their gambling spend (29%) than an increase (5%) over this period.